-Did you know?
-Heartwood ReSources is a nonprofit deconstruction and salvage company and important partner of NeighborWorks Umpqua and is seen by the community as a leader in the use and re-use of building materials.
+Heartwood ReSources is a nonprofit deconstruction and salvage company and a subsidiary of NeighborWorks Umpqua

 Heartwood Resources’ General Manager Marla Zoeter has worked at the building supply store since it opened in 2002.
 A long-time TANF recipient with what she describes as an “extensive” criminal record, Marla remembers the second chance that Heartwood ReSources gave her, and how she was able to leverage that with the ﬁnancial capability and mutual self-help housing programs oﬀered by NeighborWorks Umpqua.
 As manager, Marla strives to extend that same opportunity to her staﬀ; she continues to hire people at the margins of the labor market and has a knack for helping them become productive workers.
 Marla also served on the Umpqua Community Action Network (UCAN) Board of Directors for eleven years.

 She is responsible for the strategic direction of the organization and for making business management and operations decisions.